Please read and review. Thank you. *This is a revision. If you've already ready this story you don't need to read it again.*

 "You want to tell me what's going on?"

 "There is no inheritance, no heir to a fortune.
-Joe Mannix got hired by the Mafia to bird dog someone in the Witness Security Program.
-You'd better hope we find him before he finds our witness because as soon as does he as good as dead."
+Mannix got hired by the Mafia to bird dog someone in the Witness Security Program.
+You'd better hope we find him before he finds our witness, because as soon as he does he's as good as dead."

-Clayton Belmore, Senior was as spare as the few wheat stalks in his fields, 400 acres spread out south of Enid, Oklahoma.
-The rain dribbled like sweat down his brown skin and hid his early morning tears.
-He replaced his dingy John Deere cap on his head and used his handkerchief in his back jeans pocket to wipe away both the tears and the rain.
+Clayton Belmore, Senior was as spare as the few wheat stalks in his fields, a 400 acre farm south of Enid, Oklahoma.
+The rain dribbled like sweat down his brown face.
+He replaced his green dingy John Deere cap on his head and used his handkerchief from his back jeans pocket to wipe away the rain.

 Every morning, rain or shine, snow or mud he climbed the small hill.
-Clay's hill Louise had always called it.
-The hill held the graves of the Belmores that had lived on the family farm.
-His eyes ran across the names on the headstones of his father and mother, his wife, Louise, his grandfather and grandmother and so on since 1889.
+The hill was shaded by three oak trees and overlooked his farm.
+It held the graves of the Belmores who had lived on the family farm since 1889.
+His eyes ran across the headstones of his grandfather and grandmother, his father and mother, and Louise, his wife.

-His eyes always stopped on the white marble headstone of the last person to be buried here – Clayton Belmore, Junior, August 4,1951 – April 30,1972.
+His eyes always rested on the headstone of the last person to be buried here – Clayton Belmore, Junior, August 4, 1951—April 30, 1972.
 Every man in the Belmore family had served their country honorably in war, but only Junior had died in combat.

-He remembered the knock on his door, the shock of being told his son had died, and the army was nominating him for the Medal of Honor.
-He didn't care; he didn't want a medal; he wanted his son back.
-He wanted to take back the last words he said to him.
+The knock on his door, the shock of being told his son had died never left him.
+After the funeral, the letter came from the Department of Defense telling him his son was being nominated for the Medal of Honor.
+He didn't care.
+He didn't want a medal.
+He wanted his son.
+He wanted one more chance to take back the last words he said to him.

 He turned from the graves and swept his eyes across his mostly unploughed fields.
-This spring he had managed to plant only the plot of land next to Fox Road.
+Last fall he had managed to plant only the plot of land next to Fox Road.
 He inspected the clearing sky.
-At least with the early morning rain he wouldn't have worry about watering today.
-He removed his rain slicker and walked down the slope to his old Dodge truck.
-He tossed the slicker into the bed of the truck.
-The chickens could wait until he got back from Enid.
+Because of the rain from last night and this morning, no watering today.
+He removed his rain slicker, walked down the slope to his old yellow Dodge truck, and tossed it into the bed.

 Coming from his driveway onto Fox Road, he detected a depression in his wheat field.
 Damned kids, he thought, throwing something like a car bumper in the field and crushing his wheat.
 He pulled to the side of the road to inspect the damage.

-Belmore felt the man's wrist for a pulse.
-Not strong but he was alive.
+Belmore felt for a pulse.
+Not strong but the man was alive.
 He searched the man's body for other injuries; no broken bones that he could feel, mostly scrapes and bruises, and a small gash on his forehead.

-Belmore noticed something in the man's right hand.
+Something was in the man's right hand.
 He pried the hand open and found a crumpled envelope.
-After stuffing the envelope into his jeans pocket, he shouldered the man in a fireman's carry to his truck and laid him in the bed.
-He used his discarded rain slicker to cover him.
-He climbed into the truck cab and raced to St. Mary's Hospital.
+After stuffing the envelope into his jeans pocket, he shouldered the man in a fireman's carry to his truck and laid him in the truck bed.
+He covered the unconscious man with his rain slicker and raced to St. Mary's Hospital.

-He almost missed who he was waiting for.
+He almost missed what he was waiting for.
 An old yellow pickup truck arrived at the emergency entrance.
-He watched a colored guy in a dingy green cap get out and enter the emergency entrance.
-Not more than thirty seconds later a doctor and an orderly with a gurney followed him out of the entrance to his truck.
-The doctor scambled into the truck bed and examined whoever was laying in there.
-With the help of the colored guy and the orderly they lifted a body onto the gurney.
+He watched a black guy in a dirty green cap get out and enter the emergency entrance.
+Not more than thirty seconds later a doctor with an orderly pushing a gurney followed the driver to his truck.
+The doctor scrambled into the truck bed and examined whoever was lying in there.
+The black guy and the orderly lifted a body onto the gurney.
 Vincenti recognized the dark brown pants and the pale yellow shirt.
 Somebody had found Mannix.

-Vincenti watched as they wheeled the unconscious man in the emergency room.
+Vincenti watched as they wheeled the unconscious man in.
 He would ask about Mannix later.
-Until then he would stay parked at his front row vantage point.
+Until then he would stay put.
 After what happened last night, he needed to keep his distance.
-Inside of his suit coat, he touched the butt of his gun for reassurance.
-When Mannix led him to Johnny Russo, then it would be time enough to kill him and Johnny.
+Inside of his suit coat, he touched the butt of his pistol for reassurance.
+When Mannix led him to Johnny Russo, then there would be time enough to kill them both.

-Deputy Tim Powers readied for another shift on his Garfield County beat.
-His light brown Stetson hat keep his unruly mop of sandy brown hair under control.
-Uniform pressed and Wellington boots shined, he was coming on duty when he was dispatched to the hospital at the request of Doctor Hampton.
-Someone had been brought into the hospital unconscious and injured.
-When he arrived he noted Clay Belmore sitting in the waiting room and wondered what he was here for.
+When he arrived he noted Clay Belmore sitting in the waiting room.
 Since his son had been killed in Vietnam, Belmore had been scarce around Enid.
-He noticed the man's belt tip wrapped around almost to the small of his back and his jeans were two sizes too large.
-He had become a ghost, not at all the man he had been.
+He noticed the man's belt tip wrapped around almost to the small of his back and his jeans were a few sizes too large.
+Belmore had become a ghost, not at all the man he had been.

-Powers looked away and scanned the corridor for Doctor Hampton.
-A treatment room door opened.
-The doctor emerged from the room scribbling on a medical chart as he walked toward the deputy.
+Powers scanned the corridor for Doctor Hampton.
+A treatment room door opened and the doctor emerged from the room scribbling on a medical chart.

-"Clay Belmore brought this man in."
-He motioned toward the black man sitting in the waiting room.
-"He's got a concussion, a cut on his forehead, bruised ribs and other contusions and cuts.
+"Clay Belmore brought the man in.
+The patient has a concussion, a cut on his forehead, bruised ribs and other contusions.
 Oh, and a touch of pneumonia.
-Probably been laying in that wheat field all night in the rain."
+Probably been lying in that wheat field all night in the rain."

 "Really?
 What caused his injuries?"

-"Well, if it wasn't for the fact that Clay said there were no cars around where he found him, I would have said he was in a car accident.
-There were glass bits in his hair and the bruises on his ribs are consistent with impact with a steering wheel.
-Maybe his head hit the windshield."
+"Well, if it wasn't for the fact that Mr. Belmore said there were no cars around where he found him, I would say he had been in a car accident.
+There were glass bits in his hair and the bruises on his ribs are consistent with an impact with a steering wheel.
+His head probably hit the windshield."

-"But no car where Clay found him?
+"But no car where Mr. Belmore found him?
 Is he conscious?
 Can I talk to him?"

 "He's coming around.
 I don't know how lucid he'll be."

-Powers walked over to Belmore.
+Powers ambled over to Belmore.
 "I'd like to get some info from you.
 Stick around."